-The module will look at the disciplines of sociology, criminology and anthropology through an examination of key aspects of everyday life and the ways in which these have been analysed by social scientists.
+The module will look at the disciplines of sociology and criminology through an examination of key aspects of everyday life and the ways in which these have been analysed by social scientists.

-This module also includes an introductory section, which provides an introduction to university-level study which will help you find your feet and navigate through your early steps.
+This module also includes a preparatory section, which provides an introduction to university-level study which will help you find your feet and navigate through your early steps.

 Aims and Objectives